-After 11 months of being on the ground responding to COVID-19, our team has shifted from only training interns in digital media advocacy to supporting LGBTQIA+ led initiatives.
+After 1 full year of being on the ground responding to COVID-19, our team has shifted from only training interns in digital media advocacy to supporting LGBTQIA+ led initiatives.
 We are proud to advocate for Indigenous, Black, people of the global majority to tell their stories, from a firsthand perspective.
 We are working with grassroots organizers, Trans and Queer farmers, and creatives to addresses the crises that disproportionately impact Indigenous communities, both rural and urban.

 In NM there are 21 tribal nations and countless residents who represent a myriad of Indigenous identities.
 Since the outbreak of the COVID-19 pandemic, our organization has shifted our programming to include community response and care work since support from the government has been limited and near non-existent, especially for communities hit hardest by the coronavirus.
 We aim to share supplies and stories from this time while helping to grow the food desperately needed to feed our communities.